 - Being given appropriate training in new systems

-- Reliability and usability user interfaces of digital tools.
+- Reliability and usability of user interfaces of digital tools.

 Table of contents